-Severe Weather Warning (Damaging Winds) for parts of North East and East Gippsland
+Severe Weather Warning (Damaging Winds) for parts of North East, East Gippsland and West and South Gippsland

 Australian Government Bureau of Meteorology